CB-git-bit/Work_Samples/README.md

 The work sample consists of the following tasks:

-1. [Insert description of the first task]
-2. [Insert description of the second task]
-3. [Insert description of the third task]
+1. Raw Data Processing
+2. Feature Engineering
+3. Integrate ML Training
+4. Model Serving

+Additional information on the tasks can be found here: https://github.com/RiskThinking/work-samples/blob/main/Data-Engineer.md

 ## Data

-The data for this work sample is provided in the [Insert file name or directory path here].
-This data is [Insert a brief description of the data here, such as its format, source, and size].

-## Evaluation

-Your work will be evaluated based on the following criteria:

-- [Insert evaluation criteria here, such as completeness, accuracy, efficiency, and clarity]
-- [Insert any additional instructions or guidelines for the evaluation process]
+The data for this work sample has been accessed online through a Kaggle API.
+The dataset can be found under requirements.
+This data is a zip file containing two subfolders, 'etfs' and 'stocks', which contain CSV files for various etfs and stocks, respectfully.

 ## Contact